About

 Patricia Vaz

 Patricia joined ECCNSW in 2015 as a Bi-lingual Educator.
-Currently she is supporting a project called VoteTalk2 that looks at building the confidence of CALD and Aboriginal communities, so that their votes count during the next general election.
+She has previously run various VoteTalk projects looking at building the confidence of CALD and Aboriginal communities, so that their votes count during elections.

 Christine Ahn